zeflecron/online_dictionary_web_scrape/README.md

 # Online Dictionary Web Scrape
 Web scraping an online dictionary called Linguee

+The web scraping is specifically only for German verbs (base form)

 It is mainly a learning experience on using:
 - a web scraping library (beautiful soup)
 - type hints